Charles Magel: Career

 After reading Peter Singer's Animal Liberation and Tom Regan's "The Moral Basis of Vegetarianism", in 1975, Magel became a vegetarian and introduced an animal rights course onto the philosophy curriculum, making it one of the first university courses completely focused on the topic.
 He was considered to be a pioneer of applied ethics.

-He was an outspoken opponent of animal testing, once stating: "Ask the experimenters why they experiment on animals, and the answer is: 'Because the animals are like us.'
+Magel was an outspoken opponent of animal testing, once stating:Ask the experimenters why they experiment on animals, and the answer is: 'Because the animals are like us.'
 Ask the experimenters why it is morally okay to experiment on animals, and the answer is: 'Because the animals are not like us.'
-Animal experimentation rests on a logical contradiction."

-In the 1980 edition of Henry S. Salt's Animals' Rights Considered in Relation to Social Progress, edited by Peter Singer, Magel updated Salt's original bibliography.
-In 1981, Magel published A Bibliography on Animal Rights and Related Matters lists over 3,200 works.
+Animal experimentation rests on a logical contradiction.In the 1980 edition of Henry S. Salt's Animals' Rights Considered in Relation to Social Progress, edited by Peter Singer, Magel updated Salt's original bibliography.
+In 1981, Magel published A Bibliography on Animal Rights and Related Matters, which lists over 3,200 works.
 He retired from teaching in 1985.

 In 1989, Magel authored Keyguide to Information Sources in Animal Rights a bibliography of works dealing with animal rights.
 It was positively reviewed as an "outstanding resource that many academic libraries will want to acquire."
 Another review described it as a "carefully crafted and scholarly overview to the literature and philosophy of the animal rights movement."

 Magel published a new edition of J. Howard Moore's The Universal Kinship in 1992, which included a biographical essay of Moore,' and in 1997, he released a new edition of Lewis Gompertz's Moral Inquiries on the Situation of Man and of Brutes.

 Death

 Magel died on March 22, 2014, aged 93.
+He was buried at Fort Snelling National Cemetery.

-He left Moorhead State University $800,000 to establish the Charles R. Magel Endowment Fund.
+Magle left Moorhead State University $800,000 to establish the Charles R. Magel Endowment Fund.